Privacy and Credit Reporting Policy

 - administer our website;

-- keep you up to date with events, products and services that may be of interest to you;
+- keep you updated about events, products and services that may be of interest to you;

 - conduct research for the purposes of improving existing products or services or creating new products or services;